ItaiAvidov/guard-java/README.md

   } # when source files change, run the test for that file end
 ```

+*note: The android jar path must go after the junit.jar path in the classpath, or you will get an exception about ```no method "main"``
+and some kind of Stub message.
+Android only stubs out the JUNitCore runner logic, and if the android jar is placed earlier in the path,
+it won't be able to run any tests.*

 #### Latency
 In the case where many files are changing close together (e.g., saving a test file and saving the class under test), you can tell